Nymphium/vimconfig/README.md

 # vimconfig

 # about this
-Something about vim conpose this repository.poyo
+Something about vim conpose this repository.